Lo-Dough: The Ultimate Low Fat Pizza Base

 Did you know? your average Friday night takeaway contains as many as 2000 calories and 209g carbs.
 It is for this reason many of us give up on pizza altogether when making new (and healthier) lifestyle decisions.

-Being naturally high in fibre, Lo-Dough helps you to control blood sugar levels, maintain a healthy weight, lower cholesterol and normalise bowel movements.
+Being naturally high in fibre (one third of your recommended daily intake in fact), Lo-Dough helps you to control blood sugar levels, maintain a healthy weight, lower cholesterol and normalise bowel movements.
 The result is a thin and crispy pizza that’s genuinely good for you.
 The result is a thin and crispy pizza that’s genuinely good for you.

 Using Lo-Dough as a low fat pizza base

 Want a crispier base?
 Fry your base first

 If you like your base on the crispier side, try gently frying the Lo-Dough in a little spray oil prior to topping it.
 Simply brown it off over a medium high heat in a non stick frying pan, this usually takes 30 secs to a minute each side.
 Be careful not to burn the Lo-Dough as it can quickly go from brown to burnt.
 Don't want to fry it off before?

 Use a quality passata NOT tomato puree, we find passata makes for the best base.
 Look for ones with a touch of Italian herbs and olive oil for a richer taste.
 Tomato puree is too thick and dry and can burn in the oven.
 If you’ve only got puree available, try diluting it slightly with some water first to loosen it up.

 Make sure to spread your tomato passata right to the edge.
 Lo-Dough pizza is all about enjoying delicious toppings on the lowest calorie base ever created.
 Make the most of the space and take it to the edge.